Washington Wizards: Team name, logos and uniforms

 After moving from Chicago in 1963, the Baltimore Bullets originally went with a blue and orange scheme, which matched the city's Orioles baseball team (orange) and Colts football team (blue).
 The Bullets initially wore blue and white uniforms with orange trim, but in the early 1970s, orange supplanted blue as the primary color.
 During this era, the Bullets also wore unconventional uniforms, featuring three thick stripes which ran from the right leg up to the left side of the jersey.
 Beginning with the 1973–74 season, coinciding with the team's move to Landover, Maryland, to become the Capital Bullets, they changed their colors to red, white and blue to match the American flag.
 Those uniforms also featured large horizontal stripes on the chest of the jerseys, and three stars on the side panels of the shorts.
 The uniforms were kept when they changed their location identifier a year later to the Washington Bullets.

-The Bullets kept the "Stars and Stripes" uniform until 1987, although they made a minor adjustment prior to the 1985–86 season with additional thin stripes, the "Bullets" logo on the right leg, and thin shorts stripes replacing the three stars.
+The Bullets kept the "Stars and Stripes" uniform until 1987, although they made a minor adjustment before the 1985–86 season with additional thin stripes, the "Bullets" logo on the right leg, and thin shorts stripes replacing the three stars.
 In 1987, the Bullets changed their logo and uniforms, going with red uniforms on the road and white uniforms at home.
 With the exception of a switch to block lettering and numbers before the 1990–91 season (switching over from the Serpentine font used for both elements, with the player name on back rendered in lower case as well), the Bullets kept these uniforms until 1997.

 In 1997, the team owner, Abe Pollin, decided to change the club's nickname from "Bullets" to "Wizards".
 The reasoning behind the name change was because Pollin did not want the team's name to continue to be associated with any violent connotations.
 The name change also included new logos, colors and uniforms, coinciding with the team's move to the new MCI Center (now Capital One Arena); though they would not play in the new arena until December 2, during which they played their first few home dates at the USAir Arena.
 The new team's colors were blue, bronze and black, the same colors used by the Capitals which they first unveiled two years earlier.
 The primary logo depicted a wizard conjuring a basketball with a quarter moon.
 In 2007, the Wizards made minor modifications on their team jerseys and logos.
 To accommodate the gold–black alternate jerseys they introduced the previous season along with the design change on the Verizon Center floor, they changed their secondary team colors from bronze to metallic gold, and the player's name on the back of the jersey was changed from white and blue with bronze trim to gold (blue on home uniforms) with a change in lettering; the road uniform name lettering changed back to white with gold trim before the 2010–11 season.

-The old Washington Wizards Logo from 2011-2015.
+The old Washington Wizards Logo from 2011 to 2015.